build-on-aws/content/posts/using-redis-on-cloud-ten-things-you-should-know/index.md

 description: This blog covers a range of Redis related best practices, tips and tricks including cluster scalability, client side configuration, integration, metrics and more.
 tags:
   - redis
-  - database
+  - databases
   - nosql
   - best-practices
+  - memorydb
+  - elasticache
 authorGithubAlias: abhirockzz
 authorName: Abhishek Gupta
 externalCanonicalUrl: https://acloudguru.com/blog/engineering/how-to-use-redis-on-cloud
-date: 2023-06-25
+date: 2023-06-12
 ---

 It's hard to operate stateful distributed systems at scale and Redis is no exception.
 Managed databases make life easier by taking on much of the heavy lifting.
 But you still need a sound architecture and apply best practices both on the server (Redis) and client (application).

 This blog covers a range of Redis related best practices, tips and tricks including cluster scalability, client side configuration, integration, metrics etc. Although I will be citing [Amazon MemoryDB](https://docs.aws.amazon.com/memorydb/latest/devguide/what-is-memorydb-for-redis.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Amazon ElastiCache](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/WhatIs.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq) for Redis from time to time, most (if not all) will be applicable to Redis clusters in general.

 > This is not meant to be an exhaustive list by any means.
 I simply chose ten since it's a nice, wholesome number!

 Let's dive right in and start off with what options you have in terms of scaling your Redis cluster.